jgeraigery/SpotlightHelp/pages/ConnectSQLServer/sqlserver_alarm_memory_pagelifeexpectancy.md

 When the alarm is raised:

 * Ensure that SQL Server is configured to use as much physical memory as possible.
 Check, and if necessary alter, the **Max Server Memory (MB) parameter** in the **SQL Server \| Configuration drilldown**.
-* If you have applications other than SQL Server running on the Windows server, and the SQL Memory gauge on the Spotlight Overivew page shows that SQL Server is not using all the memory it could, then these applications could be taking memory away from SQL Server.
+* If you have applications other than SQL Server running on the Windows server, and the SQL Memory gauge on the Spotlight Overview page shows that SQL Server is not using all the memory it could, then these applications could be taking memory away from SQL Server.
 Consider increasing your SQL Server **Min Memory parameter** setting so that SQL Server gets more memory.
 You can check this setting on the **SQL Server \| Configuration drilldown**.
 * Consider adding more physical RAM to the server.
 * Identify inefficient SQL using the **SQL Server \| SQL Activity drilldown \| Sessions page**.
 Look for sessions that are active and that are generating a large number of I/O operations.
 The **Sessions page \| Session Trace sub-page** or Microsoft's SQL Server Profiler tool can help here.